tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 [Valeria is typing...]

 Valeria: "I'm in the meeting room, come over if you are available now, and we can go through it together :), is it okay?"

-"I better send it to you, I have the estimates n..."

-[Typing...]

-"Okay, I'm on my way now!"

-[Send message]

 When I arrived at the meeting room, I found her sitting next to Alberto.
 I didn't know if I was happy or not to see him there.
 I truly wished to be alone with her, but I also didn't want to force an uncomfortable situation for either of us, specially for me to be honest.